 “At PeaceHealth St. Joseph Medical Center, we strive to make this miracle a family-centered event.
 You and your family will enjoy closeness and privacy during your entire stay.
 To encourage the bonding of your family, your partner/coach will be invited to stay with you and your baby. “

-Other Childbirth Resources in Whatcom County
+Other Childbirth Resources in Bellingham and Whatcom County

 “…a midwife, a lactation consultant, and a nurse practitioner bringing our services together under one pretty roof in order to provide beautiful, professional care to the women, mothers & families of Lynden and North Whatcom County.”